ucl-syseng-tools-for-vscode/UnitPylot/README.md

 ### 🤖 AI-Powered Enhancements
 * **Code Insights**: highlights vulnerabilities and suggests improvements in test cases to detect bottlenecks and prevent regressions.
 * **Pydoc Generation**: generates documentation for test cases to enhance readability and maintainability.
-* **AAA ChatBot**: provides guidance on how to follow the best testing practices by adhering to AAA techniques.
+* **AAA Chat Participant**: provides guidance on how to follow the best testing practices by adhering to the AAA design pattern.

 ### ⚙️ Smart Execution and Customisation
 * **Customise _n_**: allows user to chose the number of slowest and memory intensive tests to display dynamically.